Sunil1610/home-search/readme.md

 #Goal
-Search for independent houses in LB Nagar area based on youtube videos and shorts
+Search for houses area based on youtube videos and shorts

 #Approach